Skip to main content

 ExampleRAID controller, HBAsimplyblock, OpenEBS, Longhorn

-Controllers in simplyblock abstract physical media and network complexity, providing a unified, programmable interface for DevOps teams.
+Controllers in simplyblock abstract physical media and network complexity, providing a unified interface for platform teams running Kubernetes storage, OpenShift, or hybrid multi-cloud storage.

 External Resources